alvinquantum/noise_mitigation_symmetry/README.md

 circuit (the input circuit can't have measurements or barriers and the qubits must be on a single quantum register) and target_layers is the desired number of Pauli check layers.
-Returns an error mitigated qasm str with the number of Pauli check layers <= target_layers.
+Returns an error mitigated qasm str with the number of Pauli check layers <= target_layers or if no checks are found returns None.
 Note that to implement the protocol you still have to postselect on the ancilla measurements (Only keep the state when you measure all zeros on the ancillas.
 Discard otherwise.)